 | 1 – Physical | Cables, connectors, signals |

-The practical difference comes down to this: the TCP/IP model merges Layers 5, 6, and 7 into a single “Application” layer, and Layers 1 and 2 into a single “Network Access” layer.
-The TCP/IP model does not care whether your problem is specifically session management (Layer 5) versus encryption (Layer 6) — the OSI model does, and that extra specificity helps when you are narrowing down a root cause.
+The practical difference comes down to lumping versus splitting.
+TCP/IP merges Layers 5, 6, and 7 into one Application layer.
+It also merges Layers 1 and 2 into Network Access.
+TCP/IP does not care whether your problem is session management (Layer 5) or encryption (Layer 6).
+The OSI model does.
+That extra specificity helps when you are narrowing a root cause.

 Why the OSI Model Still Matters